inveniosoftware/docs-invenio-rdm/docs/develop/topics/administration_panel.md

 ## Intended audience

-This guide is intended for system administrators and developers of InvenioRDM.
+This guide is intended for developers of InvenioRDM.

-Overview
+## Overview

 Invenio administration panel gives the administrator a set of tools to effectively manage an instance of InvenioRDM.

 ## Domain dictionary

-The following terms are introduced to facilitate defining the problem
+The following terms are introduced to facilitate defining the domain:

 - `administration panel` - the interface panel enabling a `manager` to administrate the instance of InvenioRDM in a developer-independent way.
 - `administrator` - a person with domain knowledge, with a special set of permissions, able to manage an InvenioRDM instance, not necessarily having developer skills.